apexpl/apexpl.github.io/manage_multiple_client_servers_linux.md

 `chmod 0755 $HOME/bin/mount_client`

-Now any time you need to mount to client A's remote server to transfer files to / from it, from any directory within terminal you can simply type `mount_clienta`, and the remote server mounted at the remote /var/www/ directory will be available to you via the `$HOME/mnt/clienta` directory.
+Now any time you need to mount to client A's remote server to transfer files to / from it, from any directory within terminal you can simply type `mount_clienta`, and the remote server mounted at the /var/www/ directory will be available to you via the `$HOME/mnt/clienta` directory.
+You can then begin using that directory just as if it was a local directory on your computer.

 ### Conclusion